Rosie Bushbaum, E2 Head Teacher, Elementary Grade Level Head

 Brenda Montoya, E2 Support Teacher

 In 2003, Brenda began her teaching career at FMS.
-Brenda spent a few years teaching on the Primary side of FMS, and then found her calling working with Lower Elementary students.
+Brenda spent a few years teaching on the Primary side of FMS and then found her calling working with Lower Elementary students.
 Brenda brings an easy going yet highly detailed approach to her teaching and leaves lasting impressions upon her students.
 Brenda holds her Montessori Certification in Lower Elementary.
 Says Brenda: “Montessori education allows a child to explore their interests.
 As their interests change they are able to change their focus; this keeps them continually interested in learning more.”

 Maria Pate, E3 Head Teacher

 In 2006, Maria brought her Spanish flair and enthusiasm to FMS.
 She inspires her students to learn their lessons in Spanish by naturally immersing them in the second language.
 Maria came to FMS with four years of teaching experience.
-She holds a MA in Education (foreign language emphasis) and an MA in Linguistics, in addition to Montessori certification.
+She holds an MA in Education (foreign language emphasis) and an MA in Linguistics, in addition to Montessori certification.
 Maria says: “One of the things that I love about Montessori is how a student becomes independent.
-He or she will do job for their own personal satisfaction rather than to receive praise from parents and/or teachers.”
+He or she will do the job for their own personal satisfaction rather than to receive praise from parents and/or teachers.”

 Rebecca Jagusch, E3 Co-Teacher

 In the Fall of 2015 FMS had the privilege of adding Rebecca to our Lower Elementary teaching team.
 Rebecca began her teaching career over 20 years ago as a preschool teacher in a traditional setting.
 She earned a BS in Secondary Education and was inspired to learn the Montessori method after seeing her daughter blossom during her time in a Montessori Kindergarten class.
 Rebecca now holds Montessori teaching credentials for Primary and Elementary aged children and is working towards her Montessori Master’s degree.
-Over the years, Rebecca has come to see the profound influence that the Montessori method has on creating opportunity for everyone to find their own window into their education.
+Over the years, Rebecca has come to see the profound influence that the Montessori method has on creating an opportunity for everyone to find their own window into their education.
 Rebecca comments, “It is such a hands-on, multisensory method of teaching, that I have experienced its positive impact first hand.”

 Yasnay Figueredo, E3 Support Teacher/Spanish Immersion